lxol/email-renderer-template/README.md

     "html": "Base64 encode endered template in HTML format", "fromAddress": "From address to be used for this email when sending", "subject": "Email subject to use",
-    "service": "The type of service (for hmrc coorresponds to regime, i.e. sa/paye/etc) that this template belongs to" }
+    "service": "The type of service (for hmrc coorresponds to regime, i.e. sa/paye/etc) that this template belongs to", "priority": "the priority queue that the email service should route the message to. one of { urgent, standard or background }
+}
  ```
 * 404 When the template with the provided ID cannot be resolved.